 - Full multi-monitor support - use as many displays as your Mac allows.

 - Integrates directly with system wallpaper - not just a window floating on top.

 - Fully supports Mission Control, Expose, Login/Lock Screen, and Spaces.

 - Minimal CPU, GPU, and Battery use - only computes when wallpaper is download or changing.

 - Shuffle between just your favorite scenes or filter by scene type.

-Hal & Josh put in extraordinary effort to capture and master the images to the greatest possible quality.
+Hal & Josh put in extraordinary effort to capture and master the images in the app at professional quality.
 Capturing 24 hour long sequences is extremely difficult and often requires many compromises to get right.
 Our work is inspired in part by photographer Todd Pickering who pursued this with a film camera for the Mac app "Sundial" in the mid 1990s.

 Images of the Earth taken from the International Space Station in the app are included courtesy of the Image Science & Analysis Laboratory, NASA Johnson Space Center.
 We greatly appreciate the efforts of the astronauts/photographers aboard the ISS for their amazing photography efforts.